Mtik333/pracaInzynierska/README.md

 0.6.4 - 17.09.2017

 Restored "View dataset" functionality with additional buttons to navigate to prevent from too big memory usage by tableview

+0.6.5 - 24.09.2017

+Second refactorization of the code, especially removing "commented methods"